The Man Ezeke

 Ezekiel Gray, known as The Man Ezeke, was a Jamaican radio presenter and musician.
 He was born in Montego Bay, Jamaica.

 Gray began his career at ERI, a pirate radio station, in the 1980s.
 He subsequently presented the Jammin' Oldies Saturday night show on Cork's 96FM.
+He began broadcasting in the UK originally on BBC Radio Bedfordshire.
 In October 1990, he began presenting a reggae show called The Sunshine Show on BBC Radio 1 on Wednesday nights.
 On 3 January 1993, Gray took over the Sunday lunchtime slot previously presented by Alan Freeman.
 He was the first black presenter with a regular daytime slot on the station.

 Gray died in Jamaica in March 2022.
 He had a wife and two children.